Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel8.md

 #### Returns

-`boolean`; A Boolean value of true if the specified text was placed in the Actions panel; false otherwise.
+`boolean`; A boolean value of true if the specified text was placed in the Actions panel; false otherwise.

 #### Description

-Method; clears any text in the Actions panel and then adds the text specified in *replacementText*.
+Method; Clears any text in the Actions panel and then adds the text specified in *replacementText*.

 #### Example